JaapSuter/jaapsuter.github.com/_posts/2009-11-28-ad-brutus-vis-moore.markdown

 simply as a result of a self-improving system run on a sufficiently powerful computer.

 ### Jaap
-Wait long enough, and you can always argue **Ad Brutus Vis Moore** - appeal to brute force using Moore's law.
+Wait long enough, and you can always argue **Ad Brutus Vis Moore** -- appeal to brute force using Moore's law.

 ### Michael
 Maybe someone develops a system for finding faces for cameras, and it's *particularly* good.

-### Michael
-Ad Brutus Vis Moore...    :-)
+Ad Brutus Vis Moore -- nice...

 I really think the main problem right now is a lack of horsepower.